Larrousse: Venturi chassis (1992)

 In the autumn of 1991 Gérard Larrousse signed up Robin Herd from Fondmetal for the construction of an F1 chassis and 65% of the team was sold to the Venturi car company.
 A new Lamborghini engine deal was agreed and Bertrand Gachot was kept on alongside Ukyo Katayama.
-In a season dominated by the Williams team, Gachot scored Larrousse's only point of the season at the Monaco Grand Prix.
+In a season dominated by the Williams team, Gachot scored Larrousse's only point of the season at the Monaco Grand Prix (which also saw Katayama being bumped out of pre-qualifying by Andrea Moda Formula's Roberto Moreno).
 Gachot and Katayama collided twice in the season, in Canada and then Japan.

 In September 1992 Venturi sold its shareholding to a group called Comstock, headed by German Rainer Walldorf.
 Walldorf, real name Klaus Walz, turned out to be wanted by the police of several European countries in connection with four murders.
 After escaping from a raid on his house in France by judicious use of a hand grenade, he was killed during a nine-hour gun battle with police in a German hotel.